Introduction to Law and Legal Processes

 - Term 1

-Introduction to Law and Legal Processes (ILLP) is a two-week intensive module taught from the beginning of Term 1 and is mandatory for all incoming first year law students at SOAS.
+Introduction to Law and Legal Processes (ILLP) is a 2-week intensive module taught from the beginning of Term 1 and is mandatory for all incoming first year law students at SOAS.
 International students who require a visa to enrol at SOAS are advised to begin their visa application process early to allow enough time for them to obtain their visa before the start of Term.
 Students whose visa applications are delayed and are likely to miss the ILLP module should contact the Module Convenor, Dr Gina Heathcote, as soon as possible.

-This intensive two-week module “primes” students for the substantive study of law throughout the rest of the Programme.
+This intensive 2-week module “primes” students for the substantive study of law throughout the rest of the Programme.
 It will equip students with the requisite analytical skills to engage meaningfully with the substantive legal subjects they study in first and subsequent years.

 This module introduces students to the basic concepts and skills that are necessary to engage meaningfully in the study of law.
 Students will be introduced to the "idea" of law, given a foundation in the composite elements and structures of the English legal system, as well as an understanding of the global/comparative dimension in which any domestic legal system exists.